DataDog/hiring-engineers/answers.md

 ### Bonus question:

 Yes it is possible to edit the interval by adding min_collection_interval to the yaml in the conf.d/ file.
-Add the min_collection_interval variable to the mapping within the stance, and input the number 45 as seen in figure # below.
+Add the min_collection_interval variable to the mapping within the stance, and input the number 45 as seen in figure 8 above.
+The collector may not run the checker if there is another check running as well, for then the check will skip until the following interval.

 ## Visualizing Data